Don't Expect Too Much From Your Bowling Ball

 If you are trying to raise your average and seem to be stuck in a bowling rut, it's a good idea to stop expecting your bowling ball to save your game.
 Don't expect too much from your bowling ball.

-When you select a new bowling ball with the help of your pro shop professional, you typically select the type of coverstock you need to match best with local lane conditions where you bowl.
+When you select a new bowling ball with the help of your pro shop professional or a team member here at bowlingball.com, you typically select the type of coverstock you need to match best with local lane conditions where you bowl.

 The coverstock is the real key to attaining a good ball reaction based on your delivery style.

 If you expect too much performance from that bowling ball